redeclipse/base/readme.txt

-# Red Eclipse
+﻿# Red Eclipse
-* A free, casual arena shooter; released as Open Source
+* A free, arena shooter; released as Open Source
 * Available for Windows, GNU/Linux, BSD, and OS X
 * Features parkour, impulse boosts, dashing, and other tricks
 * Favourite gamemodes with an array of mutators and variables